webdriverio-boneyard/wdio-allure-reporter/README.md

 ## Development

-### Unit Test
+### Integration Tests
-Unit Tests are running webdriverio multiple times using the wdio-allure-reporter and verifying the output.
+Integration Tests are running webdriverio multiple times using the wdio-allure-reporter and verifying the output.
 ```
-grunt test
+npm test
 ```